Last Updated 25/09/2022.

 Central Cairns is on an estuary, there’s no beach as such near the CBD.
 However, central Cairns does have that wonderful lagoon pool and many excellent playgrounds for some kid-friendly family fun.
 Muddies playground even has water play to cool your little ones off in the tropical heat.

-There are several beaches to the north of Cairns (The Northern Beaches), through to Port Douglas, and you can visit one of the islands off Cairns for sandy fun.
+There are several beaches to the north of Cairns (The Northern Beaches), through to Four Mile Beach in Port Douglas, and you can visit one of the islands off Cairns for sandy fun.
 You can even stay overnight on Green Island if you like.

 Dangers of Visiting Cairns